virtual-labs/app-exp-create-web/docs/developer-doc.md

 ## Introduction

-Virtual Labs CMS is a content management system designed for managing virtual laboratory experiments and simulations.
+Virtual Labs Content Development Platform is a content management system designed for managing virtual laboratory experiments and simulations.
 It utilizes HTML, JavaScript, and CSS, along with the Netlify CMS and Font Awesome library.

 ## Design Decisions